studiobts/home-assistant-alexa-extended/README.md

 - External conditions (power saving, emergency mode)
 - Integration-level temporary lockouts

+## Installation

+1. Add the repository to HACS

+- In Home Assistant open HACS.
+- Click the overflow menu (three dots) in the top right and choose Custom repositories.
+- Add a new repository with:
+  - Repository: studiobts/home-assistant-alexa-extended
+  - Category: Integration
+- Go to HACS and search for Amazon Alexa - Extended.
+Click Install to install the integration.
+- After installation, restart Home Assistant

+2. Manual installation

+- Download or clone this repository.
+- Copy the `alexa` folder into your Home Assistant `custom_components` directory.
+- Restart Home Assistant.

 ## Configuration

 The integration accepts a `blocker` parameter.
 The template can reference `states`, `state_attr`, `now()`, helpers, and other standard Home Assistant template features.